The Southeast’s Premier Financial Partner for Economic and Community Development

 UBCD’s New Markets Tax Credit program and the Community Facilities Lending Programs provide funding options for eligible projects located in qualifying census tracts.
 The qualifying census tracts consist of locations where the individual poverty rate is at least 20 percent or where median family income does not exceed 80 percent of the area median.

 Simply put, the New Markets Tax Credit allocation allows UBCD to raise capital from private investors in exchange for the rights to claim the tax credits over a 7-year period.
 The capital raised by investors in exchange for the tax credits is used to provide low-interest loans to qualified businesses in rural communities.

-UBCD is currently using the tax credit program, Community Housing Capital, and Community Facilities Lending Program allocation to fund small businesses and finance projects related to education, healthcare, manufacturing, hospitality, non-profits and community centers.
+UBCD is currently using the tax credit program, Community Housing Capital, and Community Facilities Lending Program allocation to fund small businesses and finance projects related to education, healthcare, affordable housing, manufacturing, hospitality, non-profits and community centers.
 The projects funded through UBCD’s New Markets Tax Credit, Community Housing Capital, and Community Facilities Lending Programs will create jobs in communities, provide goods, services and housing options and ultimately improve access to quality healthcare and affordable food options in those areas.

 Our past performance and experience in NMTC transactions coupled with our passion for improving the communities around us, make UBCD Alabama’s premier financial partner for rural economic and community development.